data-dependent/osrs-guides/skilling.md

 Not all actions which change the skilling tick have this _after the skilling timer has gone off_ condition, though.

 Eating most food will add three ticks to the skilling tick.
 We'll case such food items _3t foods_.
-For example, if the skilling tick is in the past, eating a 3t food won't necessarily bring the skilling tick into the future; however, when the skilling timer is -1, eating (for example) a roe or caviar moves the skilling timer to 2, which is the same as effect as from a knife-log.
+For example, if the skilling tick is in the past, eating a 3t food won't necessarily bring the skilling tick into the future; however, when the skilling timer is -1, eating (for example) a roe or caviar moves the skilling timer to 2, which is the same effect as from a knife-log.
 Sometimes this is referred to as eating "continuing cycles".
 An example is shown below.

 <div style="text-align:center"><img src="https://i.imgur.com/WayNBjJ.gif" alt='Cut-eat 3t barb fishing' width=500>